If you’re thinking trends in business communication are just industry buzz, think again.

 To learn more about how to give effective feedforward, make sure to check our blog post:

-As work shifts online, human resources must follow.
+As work shifts online, HR departments must follow emerging trends in communication.

-HR departments can now start using digital communication tools to link staff with one another and encourage more productivity.
+HR departments can now start using digital communication tools to connect staff and encourage more productivity.

-These communication tools can also be used to run virtual programs that could boost employee morale.
+These communication tools can also be used to organize virtual team-building activities or run virtual programs to boost employee morale.

 While online team building used to be unthinkable, it’s now becoming a common phenomenon at work.